aspose-total/Aspose.Total-Products/total/en/java/conversion/dotx-to-xlam/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOTX to XLAM via Java or Online App" h2="On Premise Java API to convert DOTX to XLAM without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

- Converting DOTX to XLAM via [Aspose.Total for Java](https://products.aspose.com/total/java/) is a simple two step process.
-By using feature-rich, document manipulation and conversion API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can export DOTX to HTML.
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to XLAM.
+Aspose.Total for Java is a comprehensive suite of document manipulation and conversion APIs that makes it easy to convert DOTX to XLAM.
+The process is simple and straightforward, requiring only two steps.

+The first step is to use Aspose.Words for Java to export the DOTX file to HTML.
+Aspose.Words for Java is a feature-rich API that enables you to manipulate documents with ease.
+It supports a wide range of document formats, including DOTX, and provides a comprehensive set of features for creating, editing, and converting documents.

+The second step is to use Aspose.Cells for Java to convert the HTML file to XLAM.
+Aspose.Cells for Java is a powerful API that enables you to create, edit, and convert spreadsheets.
+It supports a wide range of spreadsheet formats, including XLAM, and provides a comprehensive set of features for manipulating spreadsheets.

+By using Aspose.Total for Java, you can easily convert DOTX to XLAM in just two steps.
+Aspose.Words for Java enables you to export the DOTX file to HTML, and Aspose.Cells for Java enables you to convert the HTML file to XLAM.
+With Aspose.Total for Java, you can quickly and easily convert DOTX to XLAM with minimal effort.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}